heutelbeck/sapl-server/README.md

 ```
 io.sapl.server.accesscontrol.admin-username
 ```
 not present here, the application starts with the setup wizard.
 The wizard is then accessible depending on the settings for `server.port` and `server.address` in the application.yml.
-If as an example, you delete the `application.yml` file under `sapl-server-ce/config`, the settings of the `application.yml` under `sapl-server-ce/src/main/resources take` effect and the application can be accessed under
+If as an example, you delete the `application.yml` file under `sapl-server-ce/config`, the settings of the `application.yml` under `sapl-server-ce/src/main/resources take` effect and the application can be accessed under the url configured in the application.yml, typically
 ```
 http://localhost:8080/
 ```